MakerNetwork/MakerNet.work/CONTRIBUTING.md

-# Contributing to FabManager
+# Contributing to MakerNet

-♥ [FabManager](http://www.fab-manager.com) and want to get involved?
+♥ [MakerNet](http://www.makernet.work) and want to get involved?
 Thanks!
 There are plenty of ways you can help!

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone